openknowledge/workshop-cloudland-2023-cloud-muffel/0_on_premises/README.md

     - Run `mvn spring-boot:run`
     - A message should pop up which tells us how to reach the backend
+    - Make sure to mark the port of the backend as public (otherwise the frontend cannot reach it)

 3. Connect the frontend to backend